joeldrapper/literal.fun/docs/array.md

 `mapped` here will be a `Literal::Array(Integer)` and will have checked the types of each element in the mapping.
 An invalid mapping will raise a `Literal::TypeError`.

-If you map from one basic type to another basic type using a Symbol proc, literal may be able to skip the type check.
+If you map from one basic type to another basic type using a Symbol proc, Literal may be able to skip the type check.

 ```ruby
 array = Literal::Array(String).new("Hello", "World")
 mapped = array.map(Integer, &:length)
 ```

-In this example, Literal can see that `&:length` will call `#length` on a`String` and it knows that method always returns an `Integer`.
+In this example, Literal can see that `&:length` will call `#length` on a `String` and it knows that method always returns an `Integer`.

 ## Covariance